teyc/markdown-snippet/README.md

 Update-Markdown .\Readme.md | Set-Content .\Readme.md -Encoding UTF-8
 ```

+# Indentation

+The code is automatically indented to the current block.
+If you indent with 4 spaces

+    ```csharp
+    // Get-MarkdownSnippet ./Samples/Startup.cs configuration
+    ```

+Then the code blocks get indented to 4 spaces as well.

 [//]: # (This may be the most platform independent comment)

 # Similar projects